Reducing boilerplate in Redux Apps with Arc

 If you are familiar with DRY, you know we should avoid code repetition.
 You may say we are not repeating code, because each creator has it’s own “business logic” and is creating a different kind of action, but I beg to disagree.
 If you really pay attention, you can see the patterns:

-Knowing the first pattern, we could try to normalize our creators, changing them slightly to work with the fixed arguments: payloadand meta.
+Knowing the first pattern, we could try to normalize our creators, changing them slightly to work with the fixed arguments: payload

-Let’s take the create action as an example, instead of having name, email and phone as arguments, we could have just the payload:
+Let’s take the create action as an example, instead of having name

 About the second pattern, the action type could be generated based on the creators name.